Structured Authority

 Most Rain clients have worked with the firm for more than a decade.

-Our clients also value transparency.
-Our regular strategic reviews are not designed to celebrate a high volume of anonymous traffic.
-In the world of high-stakes legal matters, a ‘visit’ is merely a search event; our focus is the decision process that follows.
+Regularly scheduled strategic reviews are not centered on anonymous traffic volume.
+In high-stakes legal matters, a “visit” is merely a search event.
+What matters is the decision process that follows.

 Experience and Credibility